Punam918/BrainCognize/README.md

 ## Features
 - **Mobile App Interface**: Built with Flutter, enabling cross-platform use on Android and iOS.
 - **Backend API**: Developed with Django, handling model inference requests from the mobile app.
-- **Deep Learning Model**: CNN-based architecture with VGG-16 and Softmax for multi-class classification.
+- **Deep Learning Model**: CNN-based architecture with Softmax activation for multi-class classification.
 - **Real-Time Inference**: Classify brain tumor images in real-time via the mobile app.
 - **Image Preprocessing**: Handles input image normalization and augmentation for improved accuracy.